camroach87/1801-MMME/README.md

 # 1801-MMME

-Code for the paper ???
+Code for the paper Estimating electricity impact profiles for building characteristics using smart meter data and mixed models.